deepyr/DutchSwap/docs/protocol/smart_contracts/dutch_auction_contract.rst

 * `function auctionSuccessful() public view returns (bool)`

 Returns successful if the tokens sold equals total Tokens.
-Also, if the token price is greater than or equal to the clearing price.
+That is to say the token price is greater than or equal to the clearing price.

 * `function auctionEnded() public view returns (bool)`

-Returns bool if successful or time has ended
+Returns bool if auction is successful or time has ended

 Finalizing the auction
 ------------------------